creocoder/yii2-nested-sets/README.md

 ]);
 ```

-To use multiple tree mode uncomment `root` field.
+To use multiple tree mode uncomment `tree` field.

 ## Configuring